Faculty of Science - Header

 The design

-During the Preliminary and Final Design of the new construction project FNWI in Amsterdam, the installation cost budgets were within the estimate inaccuracy of the available budget.
-After completion of the Final Design, a cutback was initiated by the client, resulting in a lower new construction volume and a lower specific budget.
+During the Preliminary Design and Final Design of the new FNWI building project in Amsterdam, the installation cost budgets were within the estimation accuracy of the available budget.
+After completion of the Final Design, a round of cuts initiated by the client took place, resulting in a lower new building volume and a lower specific budget.

-The revised principles have resulted in a new spatial design and installation costs.
-Subsequently, the tender was put out to tender on the basis of a new installation Voorontwerp+.
-The tender was based on a new division of roles, whereby the installer will further develop the design in a “construction team”.
+The adjusted assumptions resulted in a new spatial design and installation costs.
+Subsequently, tendering was based on a new installation Preliminary Design+.
+The tender was based on a new division of roles, in which the installer will further develop the design in a "construction team" context.

-The building is connected to a central energy supply consisting of an aquifer system (heat and cold storage) and heat pumps, supplemented with cooling machines and central heating boilers for peak load and operational reliability.
+The building is connected to a central energy supply consisting of aquifer systems (heat and cold storage) and heat pumps, supplemented by cooling machines and central heating boilers for peak load and operational reliability.

 Our assignment

-In the general and office spaces, the aim has been to achieve a modern and open design of the building.
-That is why we opted for concrete core activation, which is combined with an integrated “cable box” along the facade, in which the cabling and connection points (electricity and data) are included.
-The workplaces in the central area are accessible from the "open ceiling" via a sight installation.
-A sprinkler system that has been collapsed in the offices has also been used for the open structures.
-In the laboratories, a traditional suspended ceiling was chosen.
-This was necessary to integrate the large air volume (with after-cooling) and the many installations without creating areas that are difficult to clean.
+A modern and open design of the building was sought in the general and office areas.
+Hence, concrete core activation was chosen, which was combined with an integrated "cable box" along the façade, containing the cabling and connection points (electricity and data).
+The workstations in the middle area are accessed from the "open ceiling" via a vision installation.
+Also for the purpose of the open structures, a sprinkler system was used, which was collapsed in the offices.
+A traditional suspended ceiling was chosen in the laboratories.
+This was necessary to integrate the large volume of air (with aftercooling) and the many installations without creating areas that would be difficult to clean.

-It has been considered for the physics laboratories to leave out the lowered ceilings, because the pollution argument is less relevant here.
-The installation design is based on a very energy-efficient setup.
-For example, there is low temperature heating, increased temperature cooling and heat recovery on all air treatment systems and the lab cabinets.
-A high degree of flexibility has been projected within the building; it must be possible to change and/or move functions within the building (eg between laboratories, but also between laboratories and offices).
-To this end, additional investments have been made in the installation infrastructure down to room level.
+For the physical laboratories, it was considered to omit the suspended ceilings as well, since here the pollution argument is less relevant.
+The plant design is based on a very energy-efficient design.
+This includes low temperature heating, elevated temperature cooling and heat recovery on all air handling systems and the lab cabinets.
+A high degree of flexibility is projected within the building; it must be possible to change and/or relocate functions within the building (e.g., laboratories among themselves, but also between laboratories and offices).
+To this end, additional investment was made in the installation infrastructure down to room level.

 Integrated lab wall

-To support the flexible installation design, a clear separation has been made between the building-related installations (support) and the user installation (built-in).
-This has gone so far that the lab equipment (furniture, media and other lab facilities) is also modularly integrated with the walls between the labs.
-Supports have been installed in the walls at a fixed distance of 1,5 meters to which the lab cabinets and installations are attached “plug and play”.
-Due to this hard module size, adjustment and expansion is easily possible without cutting and breaking work.
+To support the flexible installation design, a clear separation between the building-related installations (carrier) and the user installation (built-in) has been made.
+This has gone so far that the lab equipment (furniture, media and other lab facilities) is also modularly integrated with the walls between the laboratories.
+At a fixed distance of 1,5 meters, carriers were installed in the walls to which "plug and play" the lab cabinets and installations were attached.
+Due to this hard modular size, adaptation and expansion is easily possible without any chopping and breaking.

-For the buildings on the site (Science Park Amsterdam), the EPC value is 25% below the 2001 requirements.
-The EPC of the Faculty of Science building is approximately 73% of the requirement (2004).
+For the buildings on the site (Science Park Amsterdam), the EPC value is 25% below the requirements of the year 2001.
+The EPC of the building of the FNWI is about 73% of the requirement (2004).

 In addition, the building is required to have an ECO-Quantum, which is 20% below the environmental performance of a reference building in terms of water, energy, materials and waste.
-To this end, various integrated solutions have been implemented.
-In addition to a very good building envelope, various energy-limiting variants were used, such as large transparent facade elements (daylight), daylight-controlled lighting fixtures, flow control for air treatment (demand-controlled ventilation).
+To this end, several integrated solutions have been implemented.
+In addition to a very good building envelope, various energy-reducing variants were used, such as large transparent façade elements (daylight), daylight-controlled lighting fixtures, flow control for the air treatment (demand-controlled ventilation).
 The high degree of flexibility contributes to a long service life.
-Concrete core activation was used for the office part.
+Concrete core activation was used for the office section.

-In the general and office spaces, the aim has been to achieve a modern and open design of the building.
-That is why we opted for concrete core activation, which is combined with an integrated “cable box” along the facade, in which the cabling and connection points (electricity and data) are included.
-The workplaces in the central area are accessible from the "open ceiling" via a sight installation.
-A sprinkler system that has been collapsed in the offices has also been used for the open structures.
-In the laboratories, a traditional suspended ceiling was chosen.
-This was necessary to integrate the large air volume (with after-cooling) and the many installations without creating areas that are difficult to clean.
+A modern and open design of the building was sought in the general and office areas.
+Hence, concrete core activation was chosen, which was combined with an integrated "cable box" along the façade, containing the cabling and connection points (electricity and data).
+The workstations in the middle area are accessed from the "open ceiling" via a vision installation.
+Also for the purpose of the open structures, a sprinkler system was used, which was collapsed in the offices.
+A traditional suspended ceiling was chosen in the laboratories.
+This was necessary to integrate the large volume of air (with aftercooling) and the many installations without creating areas that would be difficult to clean.

-It has been considered for the physics laboratories to leave out the lowered ceilings, because the pollution argument is less relevant here.
-The installation design is based on a very energy-efficient setup.
-For example, there is low temperature heating, increased temperature cooling and heat recovery on all air treatment systems and the lab cabinets.
-A high degree of flexibility has been projected within the building; it must be possible to change and/or move functions within the building (eg between laboratories, but also between laboratories and offices).
-To this end, additional investments have been made in the installation infrastructure down to room level.
+For the physical laboratories, it was considered to omit the suspended ceilings as well, since here the pollution argument is less relevant.
+The plant design is based on a very energy-efficient design.
+This includes low temperature heating, elevated temperature cooling and heat recovery on all air handling systems and the lab cabinets.
+A high degree of flexibility is projected within the building; it must be possible to change and/or relocate functions within the building (e.g., laboratories among themselves, but also between laboratories and offices).
+To this end, additional investment was made in the installation infrastructure down to room level.

 Integrated lab wall

-To support the flexible installation design, a clear separation has been made between the building-related installations (support) and the user installation (built-in).
-This has gone so far that the lab equipment (furniture, media and other lab facilities) is also modularly integrated with the walls between the labs.
-Supports have been installed in the walls at a fixed distance of 1,5 meters to which the lab cabinets and installations are attached “plug and play”.
-Due to this hard module size, adjustment and expansion is easily possible without cutting and breaking work.
+To support the flexible installation design, a clear separation between the building-related installations (carrier) and the user installation (built-in) has been made.
+This has gone so far that the lab equipment (furniture, media and other lab facilities) is also modularly integrated with the walls between the laboratories.
+At a fixed distance of 1,5 meters, carriers were installed in the walls to which "plug and play" the lab cabinets and installations were attached.
+Due to this hard modular size, adaptation and expansion is easily possible without any chopping and breaking.

-For the buildings on the site (Science Park Amsterdam), the EPC value is 25% below the 2001 requirements.
-The EPC of the Faculty of Science building is approximately 73% of the requirement (2004).
+For the buildings on the site (Science Park Amsterdam), the EPC value is 25% below the requirements of the year 2001.
+The EPC of the building of the FNWI is about 73% of the requirement (2004).

 In addition, the building is required to have an ECO-Quantum, which is 20% below the environmental performance of a reference building in terms of water, energy, materials and waste.
-To this end, various integrated solutions have been implemented.
-In addition to a very good building envelope, various energy-limiting variants were used, such as large transparent facade elements (daylight), daylight-controlled lighting fixtures, flow control for air treatment (demand-controlled ventilation).
+To this end, several integrated solutions have been implemented.
+In addition to a very good building envelope, various energy-reducing variants were used, such as large transparent façade elements (daylight), daylight-controlled lighting fixtures, flow control for the air treatment (demand-controlled ventilation).
 The high degree of flexibility contributes to a long service life.
-Concrete core activation was used for the office part.
+Concrete core activation was used for the office section.